 4. Competition prep is time-consuming

 Deciding to participate in a bodybuilding competition was the most selfish thing I’ve ever done.
 In 2009, the year of my first and only competition, I was busy raising my then seven-year-old son, working, and attending college.
 I was always on my way to or from the gym, school, or work.
 My brother, who was visiting at the time, thought I was crazy – and really vain.
 I didn’t see it that way.
 I truly thought I was accomplishing something.
 But now looking back, yes, the whole thing was selfish.
-I now firmly stand by the belief that one of the principles to staying fit, is making sure the lifestyle fits reasonably into your daily schedule, thus, I’ll never compete again – not in a physique competition.
+I now firmly stand by the belief that one of the principles to staying fit, is making sure the lifestyle fits reasonably into your daily schedule; thus, I’ll never compete again – not in a competition that’s solely concerned with the visual appeal of my body.

 5. Bodybuilding competitions are breeding grounds for insecurity and can lead to steroid use and/or other pharmaceutical shortcuts in pursuit of winning